Applying for a New License (Teen Drivers) in IllinoisPage Overview

 - Be enrolled in an Illinois DOT motorcycle training program.

-To earn your permit, visit your local Secretary of State office and:
+To earn your learner's permit, visit your local Secretary of State office and:

 - Present proof of identity (see “Proof of Identity Documents” above).